Biology Summer Research Opportunities for High School Students: Our Top 10

 Format: In person (Philadelphia, PA)

-The Summer Mentorship Program (SMP) is a flagship program from University of Pennsylvania’s VPSE department.
+The Summer Mentorship Program (SMP) is a flagship program from the University of Pennsylvania’s Vice Provost for Student Engagement (VPSE) division.
 It is designed to expose first-generation college students to rigorous academic research.
 Only students studying in high schools in Philadelphia are eligible.
-The course is a 4-week immersion summer program hosted by UPenn’s Perelman School of Medicine, Nursing School.
+In this 4-week immersion summer program, participating students are paired with one of five affiliate University of Pennsylvania Professional Schools.

 Dive in to BioMed NOW!